-Customer: Please only sign after the qualified installer / service technician has fully reviewed the installation, safety, proper operation, and maintenance of the system.
-If the system has any problems please call the qualified installer / service technician.
+Customer: Please only sign after the installer has fully reviewed the installation, safety, proper operation, and maintenance of the system.
+If the system has any problems please call the installer.
 If you are unable to make contact, please call your sales representative.
 Distributor / Dealer: Please insert contact details.